 The purpose of the ownership requirement is to limit the program to independent firms controlled by U.S. citizens or permanent resident aliens as a way of maximizing the likelihood that the funding will stimulate innovative activity within the U.S. economy.
-A majority (more than 50%) of your firms equity (e.g., stock) must be directly owned and controlled by one of the following:
+A majority (more than 50%) of your firm's equity (e.g., stock) must be directly owned and controlled by one of the following:

 - 1. One or more individuals who are citizens or permanent resident aliens of the U.S. Each individual you include as part of the eligible ownership majority of your company must be either a citizen or permanent resident alien of the U.S. The term "individual" refers only to actual people-it does not refer to companies or other legal entities of any sort.
 "Permanent resident alien" refers to an alien admitted to the U.S. as a lawful permanent resident by the U.S. Citizenship and Immigration Services.
 If a size determination is conducted of your firm, you may be asked to show proof of this ownership; - 2.
 Other for-profit SBCs (each of which is more than 50% directly owned and controlled by individuals who are citizens or permanent resident aliens of the U.S.).
 If you include other for-profit SBCs as part of the eligible ownership majority of your firm, you must verify that each such concern is more than 50% owned and controlled by individuals who are U.S. citizens or permanent resident aliens of the U.S.; - 3.
 A combination of (1) and (2) above.
-Additional ownership structures are identified in 13 CFR § 121.702; or - 4.
-SBC's that are majority-owned by venture capital operating companies, hedge funds, or private equity firms are not eligible to apply for or receive funding under this FOA.
+Additional ownership structures are identified in 13 CFR § 121.702; or

+4. SBCs that are majority-owned by one or more venture capital operating companies, hedge funds, or private equity firms are not eligible for funding under this FOA.
+SBCs must meet this criterion at both time of submission and time of award.